 The link with strategy

-In many companies, it happens that corporate strategy gets filtered to the portfolio level, and sometimes to the project level.
+In many companies, it happens that corporate strategy gets filtered to the portfolio level and sometimes to the project level.
 In these cases, it is important to make the links between the levels stronger.

 Project portfolio management describes the investment strategies of an organization.
 In addition, it uses synergies to produce greater benefits for the organization.
-These benefits would be difficult to deliver in cases were the projects are managed independently.
+These benefits would be difficult to deliver in cases where the projects are managed independently.